 A few months later, I decided to offer the Suelo Methodolgoy to our (Estudio Nuboso) partners of the Green Art Lab Alliance .
 In our working group for Biodiversity and Reforestation, they all agreed that indeed soil is of the essence and this approach, a very nice way to interlace many practices and common themes.
-So they’ve been supporting me to break it up into the layers and steps necessary for others to grasp more easily.
+They supported me to break it up into the layers and steps necessary for others to grasp more easily.
+One of our partners, Fundación Mar Adentro, invitied me to write a text about my vision of Suelo and it just came out in their publication for the exhibition Expanded Nature, curated by Maya Errázuris and Carlo Rizzo.
+It is beautiful work!
+Check out the online publication here.
 This led to an invitation to participate on a panel discussion in the Assembly for Permacircular Museums, within the exhibition Critical Zones at ZKM, Karlsruhe.

 I had been working on an image to help summarize the methodology, using a soil profile as a base.
 This image was proving quite useful for explaining what this methodology can achieve on various scales.
 So when my friend Dominique Ratton invited to make a portal (poster) for the summer exhibition Para que haya fiesta tienen que danzar el bosque, – a project curated by Michy Marxuach in collaboration with multiple transhemispheric voices, in the Espacio para las Artes de Tenerife, I submitted the following image to be riso printed and join the many other portals of eco-social solidarity in the exhibition.